 Text for the bulleted lists adapted from the Aboriginal Healing Foundation Program Handbook, 1999.

-Yes!
-According to psychiatrist Judith Lewis Herman, survivors of trauma and those with complex post-traumatic stress disorder (CPTSD) find healing in four stages: creating a sense of relationship with others, cultivating safety, remembrance and mourning, and creating a future by creating new relationships.
-For Indigenous peoples, creating relationships includes creating relationships with the natural world as well as with other human beings.
+For Indigenous peoples, creating relationships includes a relationship with the natural world.
 Developing a sense of identity apart from the control figure is also key.
-For Indigenous peoples, dispensing with colonial labels and markers of identity and connecting to ancestral teachings and tradition is an especially important part of healing.
-Developing self-awareness about patterns and behaviours — the negative behaviours learned within families and communities, and the adaptations that survivors of trauma create in order to survive — is also part of the process.
+Rejecting/dispensing with colonial labels and markers of identity and connecting to ancestral teachings is an especially important part of healing.
+Developing self-awareness about patterns and behaviours is also part of the process.

-Being a trauma-informed practitioner or professional does not mean delivering a specific treatment or healing intervention or using one specific approach.
-Being trauma-informed is about recognizing the pervasiveness of trauma within Indigenous communities, meeting people’s needs without re-traumatizing them, and understanding the connection between an individual’s life experiences and the everyday impacts of trauma that create challenging behaviours in the survivor.
+Trauma-informed care does not mean delivering a specific treatment, approach, or healing intervention.
+Being trauma-informed is about recognizing the pervasiveness of trauma within Indigenous communities, meeting people’s needs without re-traumatizing them, and understanding the connection between an individual’s life experiences and the everyday impacts of trauma.
 Being trauma-informed means going beyond blame.
 Instead of asking “What’s wrong with you?”, a trauma-informed practitioner/professional asks, “What happened to you?”

-To deliver trauma-informed services, practitioners and professionals must be able to do two things:
+To deliver trauma-informed care, practitioners and professionals must be able to:

-- support survivors of trauma in regaining a sense of control over their daily lives by actively involving survivors and communities in the planning, design, and ongoing evaluation of all programs and services
+- actively involve survivors/communities in the planning, design, and ongoing evaluation of programs and services

 Healing is not just an individual process — it is also a social one.
 To heal from intergenerational trauma, Indigenous peoples must: